-How to create sprite sheets for UnrealEngine Paper2D
+How to create sprite sheets for Unreal Engine / Paper 2D

-How to create sprite sheets for UnrealEngine Paper2D
+How to create sprite sheets for Unreal Engine / Paper 2D

 With TexturePacker you can easily create Paper 2D sprite sheets.
-Paper2D is Unreal engine's 2D system for building sprite-based games.
+Paper 2D is Unreal Engine's 2D system for building sprite-based games.

 Start TexturePacker and drop the sprites that should be packed in a sprite sheet on TexturePacker's main window.
-You can also drop folders, TexturePacker will automatically scan it for image files and add them to the sheet.
+You can also drop folders, TexturePacker will automatically scan them for image files and add them to the sheet.

-UnrealEngine Paper2D: Add sprites for packing UnrealEngine Paper2D: Sprites added for packing
+UnrealEngine Paper2D: Add sprites for packing

-Click on the Framework button at the top of the left side bar, select "UnrealEngine - Paper2d" as data format.
+Click on the Framework button at the top of the right sidebar, select UnrealEngine - Paper2d as data format.
 The sprite sheet data contains for each sprite its coordinates on the sheet, its size and its pivot point.
 It is used by Paper2D to extract the sprites from the sheet automatically.

-Select the UnrealEngine Paper2d Project
+Select the UnrealEngine Paper2d framework

-Use the "Data file" field (below the framework button) to select the location and file name of the data file.
-The file name extension "paper2dsprites" is added automatically.
-The "Texture file" name can be left empty, TexturePacker will save the PNG containing the sprite sheet next to the data file.
+Use the Data file field (below the framework button) to select the location and file name of the data file.
+The file name extension .paper2dsprites is added automatically.
+The Texture file name can be left empty, TexturePacker will save the PNG containing the sprite sheet next to the data file.

-Press the "Publish sprite sheet" button in the tool bar.
-This will save the sprite sheet image, and a ".paper2dsprites" file containing the sprite coordinates.
+Press the Publish sprite sheet button in the toolbar.
+This will save the sprite sheet image, and a .paper2dsprites file containing the sprite coordinates.

-Import sprite sheets in Paper2D
+Import sprite sheets in Paper 2D

-Now switch to your Unreal Editor project and import both files with the Content Browser.
-Paper2D automatically generates a Texture asset for the sprite sheet in the "Textures" folder, and it creates Sprite assets in the "Frames" folder for all sprites of the sheet.
+Paper2D automatically generates a Texture asset for the sprite sheet in the Textures folder, and it creates Sprite assets in the Frames folder for all sprites of the sheet.

 TexturePacker sprite sheet imported in Unreal Paper2D

-As you can see the directory names, and the full sprite file name is part of the sprite name, the characters / \ . are replaced by an underscore.
-To get rid of the "_png" suffix you can enable the "Trim sprite names" option in the TexturePacker settings and re-publish the sheet.
+As you can see, the directory names and the full sprite file name are part of the sprite name, the characters / \ . are replaced by an underscore.
+To get rid of the _png suffix, you can enable the Trim sprite names option in the TexturePacker settings and re-publish the sheet.

 The way how a sprite sheet that you have updated with TexturePacker is re-imported in Unreal editor depends on the location where TexturePacker saves the texture and the .paper2dsprites file.
 You can place these files either inside the Content folder of your Unreal project or outside: